 - Enhanced intellectual property protections for agricultural developments.

 You should also consider COVID-19’s effects, the industry’s expanded use of AI and machine learning, and the quick uptake of smart agricultural technology.
-But don’t discount your ability to manage large amounts of data for effective decision-making through a single digital platform, deep technical expertise, or major market restraints, which you may actually develop and leverage as a competitive edge.
+But don’t dismiss your ability to manage large volumes of data for effective decision-making with a single digital platform, deep technical expertise, or underlying market constraints.
+All this you can develop and use as a competitive edge.

 Last but not least, know your rivals.
-The list of agriculture apps holding leading positions in the market includes the following: Farm 21, SmartFarm, Traction Field App, GROWERS Rally App, FarmHQ, Farm Water Advisor, Agrivi, Agworld, Agvance Grower360, BeCrop, Farmbrite, Phytech.
+The list of agriculture software products holding leading positions in the market includes the following: Farm 21, SmartFarm, Traction Field App, GROWERS Rally App, FarmHQ, Farm Water Advisor, Agrivi, Agworld, Agvance Grower360, BeCrop, Farmbrite, Phytech.

 Hire a Tech Partner for Custom Agricultural Software Development